TranPhucVinh/C/Physical layer/Process/Process cloning/Variable inside forked process.md

 That happens as both parent and child process have different address space.
 To make change of variable inside a child process to effect the parent or in reverse, use **shared memory** with [mmap()](https://github.com/TranPhucVinh/C/blob/master/Physical%20layer/Memory/Virtual%20memory.md#mmap).

-## With shared memory, changing variable value in parent/child process won't effect the left one
+# With shared memory, changing variable value in parent/child process will effect the left one

 Changing variable value from child process which will effect parent process